 - 1. Put the Product Float on the probe shaft.
-Make sure the arrow points toward the probe head. - 2.
+Make sure the magnet side points toward the bottom of the probe shaft for FMS Floats.
+Make sure the arrow points toward the probe head for ProGauge floats. - 2.
 Put the Water Float on the probe shaft (if applicable).
-Make sure the arrow points toward the probe head. - 3.
+Make sure the magnet side points toward the bottom of the probe shaft for FMS Floats.
+Make sure the arrow points toward the probe head for ProGauge floats. - 3.
 Attach the End Cap to the end of the probe shaft.
 Turn it clockwise to tighten.